ahuangg/json-rules/README.md

 ## JSON Rule Example

-To create JSON rules, follow these steps:
+To create a JSON rule, follow these steps:

-1. The `and` and `or`operation accepts a list of conditions.
+1. The `and` and `or` operation accepts a list of conditions.
 The and operation evaluates to true only if all conditions in the list are true, while the or operation evaluates to true if at least one condition is true.
 They are formatted as follows:

 ```json
 {